vsix8625/Timer/README.md

  - Timer -s 10  | counts for 10 seconds.
  - Timer -s 20 -m 1 -h 1  | counts for 1 hour, 1 minute and 20 seconds.
  - Timer -h 1 -m 1 -s 20  | the order of opts does not matter.
- - Timer -h 12 -a 13 -m 1 -s 20  | -a and 13 are invalid options and will be skipped.
+ - Timer -h 12 -a 13 -m 1 -s 20  | -a and 13 that comes after it, are invalid options and will be ignored.
  - Timer -m 1 -s 20  | counts for 1 minute and 20 seconds, the hour missing option is defaulted to 0.

 ## Note